 The company has since experienced rapid growth, with an office in Incuba Science Park, Aarhus, Denmark.
 Our main R&D and sales personnel are located in Denmark, Germany and the United States, with partners all over the World.

 Carsten is the founder and CEO of Nabto, and in 2005 he developed the technology, which became the foundation of the Nabto technology today.
 As an innovator by heart, Carsten has prior to Nabto nursed 4 other companies and he has more than 15 years of experience as CEO of software and innovation companies.
 He holds a master degree in Computer Science and a bachelor degree in Mathematics from Aalborg University along with a Diploma Graduate degree from Aarhus School of Business.

-Ulrik has been with Nabto since the company's infant days, and has made key contributions to shaping Nabto into the successful company it is today.
+Ulrik has been with Nabto since the company's infant days, and has made key contributions to shaping Nabto and its products.
 Ulrik has served in various software engineer positions in Denmark and abroad.
 He holds a master's degree in Chemistry with a minor in Computer Science from University of Aarhus.